-I am a Postdoctoral Scholar at Stanford University, co-advised by Scott Linderman and Christopher Ré.
+I am a Stanford Postdoc co-advised by Christopher Ré and Scott Linderman.

 Here is my CV.